tulum ruins

 I’ll be the first to admit I went to an amazing sushi restaurant and had perfect acai bowls in Tulum but one of the best ways to save money is skipping those places and going inland to find more local offerings.

-Here’s a list of some of my favorite cheap eats from my trip to Tulum:
+Here’s a list of some of my favorite cheap eats:

 Tacos de Canasta